 The Master of Arts in Teaching (MAT) is designed for students who wish to earn secondary teacher certification.
-Successful completion of the program entitles a candidate to be recommended for Maryland Teaching Certification in specific subject areas, including: earth/space science, physics, English, mathematics, history, social studies, chemistry, biology, computer science, Spanish, French, German, Chinese, Japanese, Russian, Italian, and Arabic.
+Successful completion of the program entitles a candidate to be recommended for Maryland Teaching Certification in specific subject areas, including: earth/space science, physics, English, mathematics, history, social studies, chemistry, biology, computer science, Spanish, French, German, and Mandarin Chinese.
 Focus is on producing teacher candidates who can demonstrate research-based and practice validated strategies for teaching and learning, teach subject matter to a diverse student body, analyze their practice for effectiveness in promoting student learning and integrate technology to promote personal and student growth.

 Note: Students interested in teaching in other states should contact their state department of education for certification requirements.
 See an overview of existing interstate agreements.

 Students who complete the bachelor's degree from UMUC in an appropriate major (computer science, English, history, or social science), and other students who have the appropriate coursework (including biology, mathematics), can reduce the total coursework for the Master of Arts in Teaching graduate degree by up to 12 credits (two courses) and complete both degrees with a total of 138 credits of coursework.
 More information is available in the Articulation Agreement.

 - Secondary school teacher, licensed in the state of Maryland

 Review admission requirements for the Master of Arts in Teaching.